 Fluid Situation Means Opportunity

 Still new, Medicare supplemental benefits, and those related to family caregivers in particular, is a rapidly evolving issue.
 Insurers will likely offer even more Medicare Advantage supplemental benefits in 2020, when the Bipartisan Budget Act of 2018 is implemented.
 While family caregiver supports are currently uncommon in Medicare Advantage, plans have a new opportunity to provide person- and family-centered services that can lead to better health for older adults and their families.

-Wendy Fox-Grage has provided policy research, analysis, and guidance for the AARP Public Policy Institute since 2004.
-Her areas of focus are long-term services and supports, Medicaid managed long-term services and supports, and home- and community-based services.
+Wendy Fox-Grage was a senior strategic policy advisor at the AARP Public Policy Institute.
+Her areas of expertise included state long-term services and supports, home- and community-based services, and Medicaid managed long-term services and supports.